Rohan-Sec/Rohan-Sec/README.md

 ## 🔭 What I’m Currently Working On

-- 🛡️ Cybersecurity projects (network scanning, intrusion detection, security automation)
+- 🛡️ Developing SOC-focused security labs to understand real-world attack and detection workflows
-- 🧠 Strengthening **Python for interviews and real-world development**
+- 🧠 Enhancing Python skills for automation, scripting, and secure application development
-- 🌐 Improving backend concepts (APIs, logic building, system design basics)
+- 🌐 Improving backend and authentication concepts to better understand system vulnerabilities
-- 📚 Practicing DSA and coding problems
+- ☁️ Learning cloud infrastructure basics with a focus on security and monitoring

 ---